pgrady1322/T2T-Polish/README.md

 ## How to Run (Quick Start)

 Allocate a fairly large amount of RAM relative to the size of your read set.
 The Racon step requires the loading of all reads into memory.
 For instance, a Revio flow cell (~100Gb) requires approximately 400Gb of RAM on a mammalian genome.
 This pipeline accepts (**and highly recommends**) Herro-corrected ONT reads (use the ONT setting to account for ONT-specific base biases) produced with either the original [Herro](https://github.com/lbcb-sci/herro) (R9 and R10 reads) or [Dorado correct](https://github.com/nanoporetech/dorado) (only R10 at time of v3 release).
+For each iteration, temporary work directories will be created.
+They can be safely discarded after the iteration is complete and the polished assembly appears in the run directory.

 ```
 Automated polishing of draft genomes, version 3